 Mysterion has open submissions and pays professional rates of 6 cents/word upon acceptance (3 cents/word for reprints).
 For our first anthology, we received over 450 stories covering a broad range of themes, and published twenty that we felt best reflected the sort of deep, probing exploration of the faith that we were looking for.

-- We will publish a new story each month.
+- We publish one or two new stories each month

 - We will have new cover art in January, May, and September.